woonetwork/WOOFi_Solana/README.md

-# WooSPMM_V3_Solana
+# WOOFi Solana

-WooSPMMTres is a liquidity AMM contract on the Solana blockchain.
-Tres means V3 This repository contains the Rust smart contract as well as the Typescript SDK (`@woonetwork/woospmmtres-sdk`) to interact with a deployed program.
+WOOFi Solana is a liquidity AMM contract on the Solana blockchain.
+This repository contains the Rust smart contract as well as the Typescript SDK (`@woonetwork/woofi-solana-sdk`) to interact with a deployed program.

 ## Requirements